-Board certified by the American Board of Surgery, he is a member of the Society of Critical Care Medicine, the American College of Surgeons and the American Medical Association.
+Dr. Whitehurst is board certified by the American Board of Surgery.
+He is a member of the Society of Critical Care Medicine, the American College of Surgeons, and the American Medical Association.

 Education & training